-Mast track misalignment may be due to worn or damaged coupling pins located in the mast track connector.
-If any part of the mast track connector is worn and/or excessively loose (0.03 inches or more) when properly coupled and locked together, it must be replaced before machine use may resume.
+Mast track misalignment may be due to worn or damaged coupling pins located in the mast connector.
+If any part of the connector is worn or excessively loose (0.03 inches or more, see Figure 6.0) when properly coupled and locked together, it must be replaced before machine use may resume.
 (See Figure 6.0)

-Figure 6.0 - Mast Track Alignment
+Figure 6.0 - Mast/Track Alignment